Skip to main content

 Limit

-The deduction will be limited to 40 per 100 of the full regional quota.
+The deduction will be limited to 40 percent of the autonomous community's full quota.

 Requirements

-• People linked to the taxpayer by reason of guardianship or unpaid foster care will be treated as descendants.
+• Persons linked to the taxpayer by reason of guardianship or unpaid foster care will be considered descendants.

 • The deduction will be applied in the declaration corresponding to the year in which the academic year begins.

-• The studies must cover a complete academic year or a minimum of 30 credits.
+• Studies must cover a full academic year or a minimum of 30 credits.

-• On the island of residence there must be no public educational offer, other than virtual or distance, for the completion of studies that determine the transfer to another place to be completed.
+• On the island of residence there must be no public educational offer, other than virtual or distance, for carrying out studies that require transfer to another place to be taken.

-• The descendant who gives rise to the right to deduction must not obtain income in the year exceeding 8,000 euros, or whatever the amount of income coming exclusively from ascendants by consanguinity or from entities in that the ascendants have a participation of a minimum of 5 percent of the capital, computed individually, or a minimum of 20 percent computed jointly by the ascendants.
+• The descendant who originates the right to the deduction must not obtain income in the fiscal year exceeding 8,000 euros, or whatever the amount of income coming exclusively from ascendants by consanguinity or from entities in which the ascendants have a participation of a minimum of 5 percent of the capital, computed individually, or a minimum of 20 percent computed jointly by the ascendants.

-• In the year in which the deduction originates, the taxpayer must obtain income (general tax base plus savings tax base) not exceeding 39,000 euros in individual taxation, or 52,000 in joint taxation.
+• In the year in which the deduction arises, the taxpayer must obtain income (general tax base plus savings tax base) not exceeding 39,000 euros in individual taxation, or 52,000 in joint taxation.

-• When several taxpayers have different degrees of relationship with the person pursuing the studies that give rise to the right to the deduction, only those of the closest degree may apply the deduction.
+• When several taxpayers have different degrees of kinship with the person who is pursuing the studies that give rise to the right to the deduction, only those with the closest degree of kinship may apply the deduction.

-• When two or more taxpayers are entitled to the deduction, it will be prorated between them.
+• When two or more taxpayers are entitled to the deduction, it will be prorated among them.

-• The determination of personal or family circumstances will be carried out taking into account the situation existing on the date of accrual of the tax.
+• The determination of personal or family circumstances will be made based on the situation existing on the date of the tax accrual.

 Completion